JohnHeitmann/SwiftUI-Rich-Text-Demo/README.md

 First, it relies on adapters to AppKit or UIKit.
 How much this is a problem is going to vary from person to person.

-Second, since layout is recalculated asynchronously, the bottom edge of the adapter views has ugly lag during horizontal resizing.
+Second, since layout is recalculated asynchronously the bottom edge of the adapter view has ugly lag during horizontal resizes that cause vertical reflow.